celo-org/docs/docs/celo-holder-guide/connecting-ledger-celocli.md

+---

+title: Connect Ledger to Celo CLI
+description: How to connect a ledger wallet to the Celo CLI.

+---

-# Connecting Ledger to Celo CLI
+# Connect Ledger to Celo CLI

+How to connect a ledger wallet to the Celo CLI.

 ### Install the Celo CLI